4ur1X/Intro_to_IM/Final Project/README.md

 - **Button 3** : Nitro / Boost.
 - **Button 4** : Horn.
 - **Buzzer Tone** : to output horn (beep) sound.

+I think I'll need to use all of the Processing items / functions for my game.